vesparny/statty/README.md

 The `<State>` component takes 2 props:

 * `select` is a function that takes the entire state, and returns only the part of it that the children will need
-* `render` is a [render prop](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) that takes the `selected state` and the `update` function as parameters, giving the user full control on what to render based on props and state.
+* `render` is a [render prop](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) that takes the `selected state` and the `update` functions as parameters, giving the user full control on what to render based on props and state.

 State updates happen via special `updater` functions that take the old state as a parameter and return the new state, triggering a rerender.